Aira, a brownie servant girl, learns that her father is in danger.

 ‘Deary me, whatever’s happened?’
 Gretchen asked.

-‘I can’t believe that more of our clan have survived the attack on Velmoran,’ Meg said.
+‘I can’t believe that others of our clan survived when the kraken attacked Velmoran,’ Meg said.

+Meg nodded.
 ‘Perhaps those times will come again?
-King Mazgrim has been leading us to find a new home where we can be free of our endless years of servitude under the ungrateful humans,’ Meg said.
+King Gruagach has been leading us to find a new home where we can be free of our endless years of servitude under the ungrateful humans.’

-Meg tightened her lips sorrowfully.
+Meg tightened her lips with a sorrowful expression.
 ‘I don’t think so.
-Boroden’s in grave danger.
-Hobyahs under Krysila’s orders have been searching for us ever since we fled Velmoran.
+Boroden is in grave danger.
+Hobyahs have been searching for us since we fled Velmoran.
+They’re under Krysila’s orders.
 A scout spotted them on our trail the same day that a sídhe king found our camp.
-King Midhir threatened that we must move on or else become his slaves.’
+King Midhir ordered us to move on or else become his slaves.’

-Aira and Gretchen cast each other knowing looks, having the misfortune to know Midhir themselves.
+Aira and Gretchen cast each other knowing looks.
+Aira saw that Gretchen shared her rueful recollection that they had the misfortune to know Midhir themselves.

 ‘I’m sorry you ran into him, Meg.
 How did you manage to get away and come to find us?’
 Aira asked.

-Meg clutched Aira’s arm so hard that it hurt.
-‘You father’s gone to the market at Midhir’s palace?’
+Meg’s grip on her arm made Aira wince.
+‘Your father’s gone to the market at Midhir’s palace?’

 ‘Yes.’
 Aira’s voice trembled as she saw the concern etched in Meg’s face.
 ‘You think he’s in danger there?’